ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-InformationBarrierPolicy -Name "SalesMarketingBlockedFromResearch" -AssignedSegment "Sales, Marketing" -SegmentsBlocked "Research" -State Inactive`

 In this example, the information barrier policy is called *SalesMarketingBlockedFromResearch*.
-When this policy is active and applied, it will be assigned to users who are in the Sales and Marketing segments.
-Everyone in those two segments will be prevented from communicating with users in the Research segment.
+When this policy is active and applied, it is assigned to users who are in the Sales and Marketing segments.
+Everyone in those two segments are prevented from communicating with users in the Research segment.

 ### Scenario 2: Allow a segment to communicate only with one other segment